ska-sa/katgpucbf/doc/fgpu.design.rst

 for narrowband.

 An engine with only narrowband outputs will thus be lacking these statistics.
-Calculating the statistics in that case would be challenging, as it would need to be done in the DDC kernel, which is already extremely complex.
+Calculating the statistics in that case would require extending the DDC kernel to compute the same statistics.

 .. rubric:: Footnotes